Klosmi/WP-dev/WPDevNotes.md

 `<div id="root"></div>`

-This is a simple HTML file where you define a div element with id="root".
-You decide where this div should be located.
+This is a simple HTML file where we define a div element with `id="root"`.
+We decide where this div should be located.
 For example:
 ```
 html